evershade/terraform-config-template-files/README.md

 ## Contributing

 Contributions to this module are welcome.
+Check the [CONTRIBUTING.md](CONTRIBUTING.md) file for any recorded To Dos.
 Please ensure that you update the relevant documentation and tests when making changes.

 ## License